Sojamilch/wpscan_app/README.md

 ==============================================

 A very basic app written in python that *should* produce and send a report of vunerabilities detected within the specified websites utilisng the WPScan API [WPScan Github Repo](https://github.com/wpscanteam/wpscan).
-This is my first *"major"* programming project.
+This is my first somewhat real programming project.

 This app was designed to the specification and needs of MCS Computer Support in Yeovil